 If you are unsure as to the type of disclosure you require, then take a look at our page which gives you an overview of the main disclosures for companies who have employees.
 If you are self-employed or work as a contractor through a Limited company, then take a look at disclosures for individuals.
 For volunteers, please visit our page on disclosures for volunteers.

 A Basic Disclosure is a basic criminal record check issued by the DBS (for recruitment decisions made in England or Wales) or by Disclosure Scotland (for recruitment decisions made in Scotland) detailing all unspent convictions.
 The resulting certificate contains impartial and confidential criminal history information held by the Police National Computer and government departments.
 This can be applied for as an individual or used by employers to make safer recruitment decisions.
 If you would like to arrange a Basic Disclosure or register your company for an online checking account then please fill out or enquiry form on the right of the page or contact us.
-Please note: there is a one-off £12 registration fee for companies registering for an online checking account.

 Enhanced DBS disclosure